After years of shrinking, US homes are starting to get bigger.

 Here, too, Ruthroff points to the pandemic-era desire to keep the inside and outside worlds separate: “People come home with clothing they might want to clean right away, without dragging it into the house, and this gives them the opportunity to do that,” he says.

-To download the PDF slidedeck from Ruthroff and Quint's IBSx presentation, “Home Trends, Buyer Preferences, and Must-Have Features for 2021,” click the DOWNLOAD THE SLIDESHOW button below.
+To download the PDF slidedeck from Ruthroff and Quint's IBSx presentation, “Home Trends, Buyer Preferences, and Must-Have Features for 2021,” click the DOWNLOAD THE REPORT button below.